-Mario Vargas Llosa, Nobel Laureate in literature 2010, will be one of the keynote speakers who will discuss his new play inspired by Boccaccio‘s The Decameron.
-He is a Peruvian-Spanish writer, politician, journalist, essayist and college professor.
-He is the author of some of the most significant writings to come out of South America in the last half century.
-His novels include The Greenhouse, The Feast of the Goat, The War of the End of the World and many others.
+Mario Vargas Llosa, Nobel Laureate in Literature 2010, will be one of the keynote speakers who will discuss his new play inspired by Boccaccio‘s The Decameron.
+He is a Peruvian-Spanish writer, politician, journalist, essayist, and college professor.
+He is the author of some of the most significant writings to come out of South America in the last half-century.
+His novels include The Greenhouse, The Feast of the Goat, The War of the End of the World, and many others.

 Alessandro Baricco is a well-known and popular novelist.

 He was born in Torino, Italy in 1958.
-He has written essays and novels translated in various languages and published around the world.
-He has also directed a film, has written plays, and founded the Scuola Holden – an International School of Storytelling and Performing Arts in Torino.
+He has written essays and novels translated into various languages and published around the world.
+He has also directed a film, written plays, and founded the Scuola Holden – an International School of Storytelling and Performing Arts in Torino.
 His last book, published in the US, is The Barbarians, An Essay on the Mutation of Culture.